graalvm/workshops/native-image/native-build-tools/README.md

 ## **STEP 6** Building the Native Binary

 So far we have seen that by passing in the `-Dagent=true` parameter we can inject the Tracing Agent into our unit tests.
 We have seen that we can generate a native binary of the unit tests, which we can run independently outside of Maven.
 Now it is time to build a native binary of our application itself!
-This time we will run the ame command as before, but we will remove the parameter that was switching off the build of the native binary of the application, `-DskipNativeBuild=true`.
+This time we will run the same command as before, but we will remove the parameter that was switching off the build of the native binary of the application, `-DskipNativeBuild=true`.

 Run the following form the shell (note that this time we have also removed the `-DskipNativeBuild=true` parameter):